This is the second part of The Secret of the Mystery of Christ Part 2. For Part 1 go here.

 The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all.
 (2Co 13:14)

 Paul encourages the Corinthians by pronouncing a blessing upon them by detailing the truth of the presence of the essence of God as being with them.
 But highlights firstly; Christ the cause and goal of their salvation.
 Then the love of God as the divine Being.
 Note: he didn’t say “Father”, but God, to illustrate that the previously unknown universal deity is now known in Christ.
-And lastly; the Holy Spirit which is the Spirit of God that was given for them to have the consciousness of God’s presence as a reality.
+And lastly; the Holy Spirit which is the Spirit of God that was quickened to them to have the consciousness of God’s presence as a reality.
 This in no wise depicts a Trinity of three persons, but merely the reality of God by His expressed manifestations of Son (in the flesh) and Spirit (a consciousness within).

 I will ask the Father…